brandonj44/DataAnalyticsProjects/README.md

-# Hospital Re-Admission Rate By Local Pollutant Levels
+# Hospital ReAdmission Rate By Local Pollutant Levels
 All of these dashboards are fully interactive, any shown filters on all selected parameters are included and adjustable by any user.

-**Introduction to Re-admission Problem:**
+**Introduction to ReAdmission Problem:**

 Tableau Public: https://public.tableau.com/views/HospitalReAdmissionRatebyRegionalPollutantsAnalysis_17725543199720/HospitalReAdmissionRatebyRegionalPollutantAnalysis?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link